tokyo-cards/docs/en/main.md

 Welcome to the Tokyo.Cards Documentation !

-The definitive wiki resource for League of Legends, Teamfight Tactics, Legends of Runeterra, and other games developed by Riot Games.
+The definitive wiki resource for (x)3 Collectables, and other collections developed by Tokyo Cards.

 ## Table of Contents